LiMengyang990726/Coursera-Machine-Learning/SubmitAssignmentNotes.md

 As Homebrew does not drop privileges on installation you would be giving all build scripts full access to your system.`)

+3.
-3. install XQuartz `brew install Caskroom/cask/xquartz`
+i) install XQuartz `brew install Caskroom/cask/xquartz`

 As you might have the error `homebrew install fails with LibreSSL SSL_read: SSL_ERROR_SYSCALL`

 You may want to try `sudo chown -R $(whoami) $(brew --prefix)/*` (Note: `sudo chown -R $(whoami) /usr/local` doesn't work any more after High Sierra)

 Then `brew install Caskroom/cask/xquartz`

+ii) or install from the website: https://www.xquartz.org/

 4. install octave `brew install octave`